Sacr3d/CI553-Catshop/README.md

 Git Bash (If on Windows)

+# Info
+Make script will not work in Windows Powershell or CMD

 # Using Make
 `make` cleans all previous builds and creates installs the catshop program locally with dependancies